 Individual counseling facilitates the exploration and resolution of personal problems and issues according to the needs of the individual.
-Depending on the availability of both the student and counselors, Counseling and Psychological Services (CAPS) can offer confidential personal counseling up to six sessions per semester.
-Pre-doctoral and practicum interns may be able to see students for a longer period of time.
+Depending on the availability of both the student and counselors, Counseling and Psychological Services (CAPS) can offer confidential brief, personal counseling.

 Some of the issues often addressed in individual counseling are:

 - Don't know how to cope with life circumstances

 - Identity issues, including cultural, religious, gay/lesbian/bisexual/transgender, etc.

 - Physical or emotional abuse (past or present)